Michigan Highways

 FORMER M-168 | FORMER M-169 | FORMER M-178 | M-179 | Jump to Bottom

 M-168 Fmr.
-W. Terminus: The site of the former Ann Arbor Railroad Ferry Docks in Elberta
+W. Terminus: The site of the entrance to former Ann Arbor Railroad Carferry–West Slip in Elberta, on Furnace St approximtely 725 ft west of Bye St

 Map: Route Map of FORMER M-168

-Updated The decommissioning of M-168 was not a secret in the years leading up to its tranfer back to local control.
-An MDOT construction projects spreadsheet generated November 16, 2005 listed a $2.1 million dollar complete reconstruction of the entire trunkline scheduled for 2010, after which the route was scheduled to be jurisdictionally transferred to the Village of Elberta.
+Updated 2023-10 The decommissioning of M-168 was not a secret in the years leading up to its tranfer back to local control.
+First, MDOT planners had recommended cancelling the entire route as early as late-1985, although only about 350 feet at the ferry docks was abandoned two years later.
+Two decades later, progress toward decommissioning M-168 had been made when an MDOT construction projects spreadsheet (archived) generated November 16, 2005 listed a $2.1 million dollar complete reconstruction of the entire trunkline scheduled for 2010, after which the route was scheduled to be jurisdictionally transferred to the Village of Elberta.
 The entire length of M-168 was reconstructed which included, according to an MDOT press release, "decorative sidewalks, lighting, and landscaping, along with safety and drainage improvements."
 With the downturn in the economy and for various budgetary reasons at MDOT, the jurisdictional transfer of M-168 took an extra couple years meaning the route was able to witness its 80th anniversary as a highway, although it didn't quite make it to its 81st.

-1932 (Oct 29) - The existing 0.8-mile trunkline routing is cancelled due to an error in mileage, a State Highway Dept source states, while simultaneously being "re-determined" as a 1.10-mile long trunkline along the same routing.
-It is unclear whether the M-229 designation may have debuted at this time or not.
-If so, it would be gone by 1934, as M-168 is clearly indicated on official state highway maps from that year on.
+1932 (Oct 29) – The existing 0.8-mile trunkline routing is cancelled due to an "error in mileage," a State Highway Dept source states, while simultaneously being re-established as a 1.10-mile long trunkline along the same alignment.

-2010 New! - All of M-168 in its entirety is reconstructed by MDOT along with the addition of decorative sidewalks, lighting, landscaping and drainage improvements.
+2010 (June–Oct) Updated 2023-10 – M-168 in its entirety is reconstructed by MDOT along with the addition of decorative sidewalks, lighting, landscaping and drainage improvements.
 At this time, with the jurisdictional transfer of the route imminent, the Department does not erect new M-168 route markers at the close of the project.
-Thus M-168 begins a year-and-a-half stint as an unsigned state trunkline highway.
+Thus M-168 essentially begins a year-and-a-half stint as an unsigned state trunkline highway.

-2012 (Apr 24) New!- On this date, the jurisdictional transfter between the State and the Village of Elberta becomes official and M-168 ends its 80 years, 9 months, and 10 days as a state trunkline highway, oficially becoming a City Major street.
+2012 (Apr 24) – The jurisdictional transfter between the MDOT and the Village of Elberta becomes official and M-168 ends its 80 years, 9 months, and 10 days as a state trunkline highway, oficially becoming a City Major street.

 Freeway/Expwy: No portion of the former M-168 was freeway or expressway.